-Adar is the month of luck and fortune (mazal).
 The letters kof ק and gimmel ג correspond to Adar.
 Gimmel represents abundance, prosperity, and good luck.
+This is also the reason why Pisces (fish) is a symbol for protection from ayin hara or the evil eye.
 Kof represents darkness.
 The letter kof also represents laughter, joy, and the masquerade, which is acceptable at Purim.

 Adar is a time to revel in our good fortune.
 It is a time to reveal the secrets we have been keeping and rejoice in the new directions our lives are taking.
 Adar is a good time to shake off the seriousness of life and laugh at the face of darkness and evil that tries to thwart our path.
-Maybe we need to embody the characteristics of the jaguar and shapeshift our way into a positive future.
-No matter what life holds in store for us, there will always be shifting from darkness to light.
+Maybe we need to embody the characteristics of the eagle- the totem animal of the east.
+The eagle reminds us to see things from a different perspective.
+The joy of Adar and the festival of Purim help us to see things in a different light.
+No matter what life holds in store for us, there will always be a shift from darkness to light.